 Concrete offers the best support for vehicles.
 As mentioned above, concrete is the best option for a garage.
 Years of driving a vehicle in and out can cause a building on gravel to start to shift.
 Concrete eliminates that danger.
 For both attached and detached garages built on-site, construction will usually start with concrete wall footers and a concrete floor.
 You can see several types of concrete garage foundations here and a complete guide to shed footings here.

-The truth is, the extra cost of concrete does not necessarily make it a better foundation for a shed.
+But the truth is, the extra cost of concrete does not necessarily make it a better foundation for a shed.
 A gravel base is an ideal foundation for small prefab sheds and can even be a good option for some portable garages.
 However, concrete is a great option for larger garages and any building that’s not pre-built with a floor.
 If it doesn’t have a floor, then a concrete foundation is a good option.